MurrellGroup/ProtPlot.jl/README.md

 ## Examples

 A ribbon plot is constructed from a `Vector{Backboner.Protein.Chain}`, which you can obtain from a PDB file using the exported `readpdb` function.
+For convenience, argument conversion methods are defined, so you can also pass:
+- a `3x3xL` array of residue backbone atom coordinates (N, Ca, C).
-Alternatively, you can pass a single chain, or a PDB file path.
+- a PDB file path.

 ```julia
 using GLMakie # use the GLMakie backend